-- When one or more sections of the backrest is returned to the upright position, check that it is properly locked in place by pushing and pulling it.
-The red indicators should also not be visible. - Return the outboard head restraints to the upright position. - Long loads should always be securely anchored to help avoid injury in the event of a sudden stop. - Always turn the engine off and apply the parking brake when loading/ unloading the vehicle. - Place the transmission in the Park (P) position to help prevent inadvertent movement of the gear selector. - On hot days, the temperature in the vehicle interior can rise very quickly.
+- When one or more sections of the backrest is returned to the upright position, check that it is properly locked in place by pushing and pulling it. - Return the outboard head restraints to the upright position. - Long loads should always be securely anchored to help avoid injury in the event of a sudden stop. - Always turn the engine off and apply the parking brake when loading/ unloading the vehicle. - Place the transmission in the Park (P) position to help prevent inadvertent movement of the gear selector. - On hot days, the temperature in the vehicle interior can rise very quickly.
 Exposure of people to these high temperatures for even a short period of time can cause heat-related injury or death.
 Small children are particularly at risk.

 - Front seats (p.
-78)
+74)

 - Front seats power seat (p.
-79)
+75)

 - Rear seats head restraints (p.
-82)
+78)